Skip navigation links

 Director of American Indian and Indigenous Studies program announced

-Kristin Arola has been named director of American Indian and Indigenous Studies, or AIIS, at Michigan State after serving as its interim director since spring 2022.
-Arola is also the inaugural Karen L. Gillmor Endowed Professor in Professional and Public Writing and an associate professor in the Department of Writing, Rhetoric and Cultures.
+Kristin Arola has been named director of American Indian and Indigenous Studies, or AIIS, at Michigan State after serving as its interim director since fall 2022.
+Arola is also the inaugural Karen L. Gillmor Endowed Professor in Professional and Public Writing and a professor in the Department of Writing, Rhetoric and Cultures.

 A headshot of Kristin Arola who is smiling and wearing a green shirt underneath a denim jacket.